sowjanya-ck/ReactHub/FoodApp/README.md

   - use spread operator. <ResCard {...props} /> which takes all the props thats in the parent compoent too.
 ### use accordian to collapse and show.
 ### for each itemcategory build an accordian
+- if the parent compoent controlling  its child componet  then child compoent is controlled component.
+- here ResCateorgy is controlled compknet  as its controlled by its parent restaruant Menu component. how bsc passing the showitems as a props and controlling through parent compoent.